gracefulife/clova-developer-guide/en/CIC/References/HTTP2_Message_Format.md

 {% endraw %}

 ### HTTP header {#Header}
-The following header is required when connecting to CIC.
+The following header fields are required when connecting with CIC.

 {% raw %}
 ```